Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

 go test ./...

-• Change services/billing?
+Change services/billing?
 Test only billing.
+Change db/models?
+Test everything.

-Sunday Evening: Testing (3 hours)
+Sunday Evening: The Bugs (3 hours)

 Deployed to staging.
 Found issues: